faakolore/ussd/README.md

 #### Routing
 You can distinguish requests from different mobile operators using a route parameter `adapter`.

-All requests from a network that uses `Flares` adapter should be routed to `api/ussd/flares`.
+All requests from a network that uses `Hubtel` adapter should be routed to `api/ussd/hubtel`.
 So when you create your own extension, the route for the operator should be `api/ussd/{adapter}`.

 This is not resolved magically.
 You are required to define the implementation in `TNM\USSD\Factories\RequestFactory` and